johnnovak/gridmonger-site/source/annotations.rst

 have more than one note; if you press :kbd:`N` in a cell that already has one, you'll be editing it.
 To erase a note, press :kbd:`Shift+N`.

-You can insert line breaks into the note text with :kbd:`Shift+Enter`.
+Press :kbd:`Shift+Enter` to insert line breaks when editing the note text.

 If the cell's floor is non-empty (e.g. it contains a pressure plate or a teleport), placing a note of type **Number**, **ID** or **Icon** will clear